elm-city-craftworks/course-001/README.md

 ### Schedule

-Currently the goal is to ship some new course materials every two weeks, roughly adhering to the following schedule:
+Currently the goal is to ship some new course materials every 2-3 weeks.

-**2014-04-03:** Topic #1 questions/exercises,
-                All reading assignments

-**2014-04-17:** Topic #2 questions/exercises,
-                Topic #1 solutions

-**2014-05-01:** Topic #3 questions/exercises,
-                Topic #2 solutions

-**2014-05-15:** Topic #4 questions/exercises,
-                Topic #3 solutions

-**2014-05-29:** Topic #4 solutions

-This schedule is approximate, so the dates listed above may change.
 Watch the course repository on github for updates, and stay tuned for emails whenever new content is released.